ebikatsudon/VTubeStudio/Running-VTS-on-Linux.md

 # Start VTube Studio

-Now you should be able to open up VTube Studio, select `VTubeStudioCam` and enjoy (don't worry if the res says 4x4 all we need is the `OpenSeeFace` info from it).
+Now you should be able to open up VTube Studio, select `VTubeStudioCam` and enjoy (don't worry if the resolution says 4x4, all we need is the `OpenSeeFace` info from it).

 Note that you need to start the virtual environment every time you want to use `OpenSeeFace`, using the following three commands: